 Killing Eve season two: Villanelle's fashion evolution

-The new trailer of season two suggests that Villanelle is up to her old antics, performed in a dizzying array of costume changes (we’ve counted eight in the trailer alone).
-As well as an obsessive psychopath, we know that Villanelle is a chameleon – who gets her sick kicks by immersing herself into different roles to carry out her theatrical execution methods.
-Fashion has never been so deadly.
+The deranged assassin is up to her old antics, performed in a dizzying array of costume changes.
+As well as an obsessive psychopath, Villanelle is a chameleon who gets her sick kicks by immersing herself into different roles (and haute couture dresses) to carry out her theatrical execution methods.

-But after being wounded by Eve Polastri (Sandra Oh) in the final episode of last season, Villanelle is on the ropes for both her life and her style, as she becomes separated from the haute-couture wonderland of the wardrobe in her Paris apartment.
-It seems that she will have to don a few questionable items before re-establishing herself as the lethal style icon that she is.
-One thing's for sure: Villanelle’s creepy brand of revenge will be played out through this fashion odyssey.
-Here’s everything we know about Villanelle’s wardrobe in season two so far.
+But after receiving a knife in the belly in the affectionate embraces of Eve, Villanelle is on the ropes for both her life and her style, as she becomes separated from the haute-couture wardrobe of her Paris apartment.
+Their warped cat-and-mouse game resumes and Villanelle’s creepy brand of revenge is played out through an eclectic fashion odyssey.
+Here's our roundup of Villanelle's key fashion moments to look out for in season two.

 Dying and derelict

-One of Villanelle's first outfits of season two, episode one is an unbecoming smog-grey jacket that she uses to cover her bleeding abdomen – a wound made doubly bitter by the fact that it was inflicted by the object of her obsessive affections, the titular Eve.
-Clearly, de Gaye is setting the bar low on purpose.
+One of Villanelle's first outfits of the season is an unbecoming smog-grey jacket that she uses to cover her bleeding abdomen – a wound made doubly bitter by the fact that it was inflicted by the object of her obsessive affections, the titular Eve.
+This rather lacklustre entrance is Mitchell clearly setting the bar low on purpose.
 There’s nothing that Villanelle hates more than wearing ugly clothes.
-These drab garments are sure to inflame her passion for revenge.
+These drab garments no doubt inflame her passion for revenge.

-Last season, fashion-forward fans gushed over Villanelle’s Erdem floral pyjamas, which she wore while cooking breakfast in her apartment.
-However, the season two trailer shows Villanelle's sleepwear choices to be altogether more suspect, as she wears (clearly too small) childish pyjamas splattered with a garish comic-book-strip print.
+Last season, fashion-forward fans gushed over Villanelle’s Erdem floral pyjamas, which she wore whilst cooking breakfast in her apartment.
+However, Villanelle's sleepwear choices in season two are altogether more suspect with one of her looks being a snuggly-fitted pair of childish pyjamas splattered with a garish comic-book-strip print.
 This ‘Pow!’ look is not the power dressing we’re used to from Villanelle, but it definitely makes an impact.

 A wolf in sheep's clothing

 After stumbling through a series of mortifying outfits, Villanelle rises from the ashes like a horrifying phoenix.
-As Eve asserts in the trailer, Villanelle has a ‘flamboyant’ personality, a trait that she translates into her style.
-In season one, Villanelle had to trade in her furry jacket for unflattering prison wear, but in season two, she seems to get a new strawberry-coloured replacement with bubblegum coloured tresses to match.
+In season one, Villanelle had to trade in her furry jacket for unflattering prison wear, but in season two she gets a new Armani strawberry-coloured replacement with bubblegum coloured tresses to match.

 Colours of changing seasons

-Villanelle's style clearly undergoes a fair few rocky moments in season two, but we have to admit, some of these we’re actually really feeling.
+We have to admit that Villanelle's style undergoes a fair few rocky moments in season two, but some of these we’re actually really feeling.
 For instance, this bohemian art-teacher vibe, which Villanelle pulls off with auburn locks, glasses and an autumnal palette.
 Just keep the chisels away from her...

 The return of the pink

-It’s clear that Villanelle loves to use pink to add a playful edge to her wardrobe.
+Villanelle loves to use pink to add a playful edge to her wardrobe – who can forget that pink Molly Goddard tulle dress she wore during her psych evaluation.
 The colour resurfaces again in Amsterdam, where she sits canalside with Instagram-worthy oversized gold earrings, a baby-pink shirt and a puffy, salmon skirt.
-Her fabulous look attracts the curiosity of a blogger, who asks if she can take her picture, to which Villanelle, in all her caustic glory, responds ‘get a real life’.
+Her fabulousness attracts the curiosity of a blogger, who asks if she can take her picture, to which Villanelle, in all her caustic glory, responds ‘get a real life’.